-Those with menstrual cycles will know how much disposables are used per month.
-It takes 6 months for a tampon to degrade in a landfill.
+It takes six months for a tampon to degrade in a landfill.
 The process of manufacturing these pads and tampons are both resource- and chemical-intensive, often there are chemical residues in the final products too.
 Our Freedom Menstrual Cup is a more eco-friendly alternative.

 For beauty and hygiene products, tests are needed to detect potential unwanted effects on humans.
 Rats, mice, guinea pigs, rabbits, and other animals are forced to ingest or inhale massive quantities of substances or have it smeared in their eyes or on their skin.
 Often, these causes extremely painful reactions to the animals and they are likely discarded after experiments or when deemed not useful anymore.

 Animal testing was banned in recent years in some countries like Europe, India, Israel, New Zealand.
-It is still allowed in some other countries, but that is the cruelest way to ensure that beauty products are safe for our use.
-There’s more that needs to be done to end this cruel practice.
-We believe true beauty is cruelty-free, thus all beauty products we carry are not tested on animals.
+It is still allowed in some other countries, but that is the cruellest way to ensure that beauty products are safe for our use.
+There’s more that needs to be done to end this barbaric practice.
+We believe real beauty is cruelty-free; thus all the beauty products we carry are not tested on animals.

 Shopping ethically may require drastic changes in our habits, but it's worth sparing a thought for the less fortunate.
 Especially in the production chain, the less privileged are often invisible.
 We hope to raise awareness and support brands who are trying hard to make the world better - thank you for supporting our mission!